Procedure Guide ·Spay ·2026

 Why It's Done

-Spaying prevents unwanted pregnancies and heat cycles.
-It eliminates the risk of pyometra (a life-threatening uterine infection) and reduces mammary cancer risk by up to 90% when performed before the first heat.
-It also stops hormonal behaviors like roaming, marking, and mood swings.
+Prevents unwanted pregnancies and eliminates pyometra risk and reduces mammary cancer risk by up to 90% before first heat.
+Stops hormone-driven roaming, marking, and mood swings.
 Recommended at 6-12 months for most breeds

 What to Expect